NickolasBoyer/willwillems/posts/using-scoped-BEM-with-Tailwind.md

 }
 ```

-Remebering all CSS properties and their values without autocomplete took me years to do, Tailwind weeks.
+Remembering all CSS properties and their values without autocomplete took me years to do, Tailwind weeks.

 One additional benefit is being able to add custom CSS when you feel like it.
 I for example like to write out CSS background rules because that's more clear to me and they often need quite specific values.